kimmolehtimaki/WS05_REST_API/README.md

 # Workshop 05 - Building a REST API with Express and MongoDB

-## Starter Notes

-Before starting, prepare your repository workspace:
-- Remove unnecessary content/files from the repository.
-- Copy the full content of this `starter/` folder to the repository root.
-- Continue the exercise from the repository root after the copy.

 ## Exercise Context
-This exercise expands the previous exercises from this FullStack course.
-In this exercise, students will create a REST API to handle blog postings.
+This workshop is part of the Laurea University of Applied Sciences, FullStack course.
+In this exercise, I have created a REST API to handle blog postings.
-The student tasks are embedded directly into these files as TODOs:
+Completed tasks are embedded directly into these files as Solution/DONE:
 - `server.js`
 - `models/Post.js` (Model.js task)
 - `routes/pages.js`
 - `routes/posts.js`

 ## server.js Task (`connectToDatabase`)
-In `server.js`, complete the `connectToDatabase` function so the app connects to MongoDB before starting the server.
+In `server.js`,  `connectToDatabase` function completed so the app connects to MongoDB before starting the server.

 ## Model Task (`models/Post.js`)
-In the model task, students must complete the `postSchema` definition for MongoDB using Mongoose.
-Define the post fields (`title`, `content`, `author`) with suitable validation rules (for example: `String`, `required: true`, and `trim: true`).
-Keep `timestamps: true` enabled so each document gets `createdAt` and `updatedAt` automatically.
-When this model is complete, the API routes can use it for create/read/update/delete operations and validation errors will be returned correctly during `POST` and `PUT` requests.
+In the model task, `postSchema` definition is completed for MongoDB using Mongoose.
+Defined post fields (`title`, `content`, `author`) with suitable validation rules (i.e.: `String`, `required: true`, and `trim: true`).

+`timestamps: true` enabled so each document gets `createdAt` and `updatedAt` automatically.
+Upon completion, the API routes can use it for create/read/update/delete operations and validation errors will be returned correctly during `POST` and `PUT` requests.

 Implementation checklist:
-- Verify that `process.env.MONGODB_URI` exists.
+✅ Verify that `process.env.MONGODB_URI` exists.
 If missing, show a clear warning/error.
-- Call `mongoose.connect(process.env.MONGODB_URI, { dbName: 'blog' })`.
+✅ Call `mongoose.connect(process.env.MONGODB_URI, { dbName: 'blog' })`.
-- Log a success message when the connection is established.
+✅ Log a success message when the connection is established.
-- Handle connection failures with `try/catch` and log the error message.
+✅ Handle connection failures with `try/catch` and log the error message.
-- Keep server startup behind `connectToDatabase().then(...)` so routes run after the connection step.
+✅ Keep server startup behind `connectToDatabase().then(...)` so routes run after the connection step.

 ## Quick Start
 1. Install dependencies with `npm install`